Black History Month Programs

 Join us and the Comedy Spot for a brief glimpse into the world of Improv.
 Learn the fundamentals of improvisation with interactive exercises that will build listening and communication skills, heighten awareness and teach you how to be more playful, spontaneous and flexible.
 Play short form improv games in a fun and safe environment.
 Join us for the best local dessert and coffee and an event that is part artist portrait, part history lesson, part community forum and part creative event.
 Open to the public; donations welcome.

-This typically free series runs from September through May.
-It presents performances from the East Valley community and the many cultural groups within it.
+This free series presents performances from the East Valley community and the many cultural groups within it.
 Included are children’s plays, kid and adult film series, classical music pulled out of the symphony halls and cultural and educational musical performances from groups representing Mariachi, Brazilian, Tempe Rock and World Beat music.
 Most shows start at 7 p.m. and are free.
-Here are some upcoming performances:

 The Tempe Historical Society's lunchtime lecture series takes place the second Wednesdays of October, November, January, February and March at 11:30 a.m. in the museum's Community Room.